 1. Make sure your shoes are the right size and fit

 It may seem obvious, but wearing the right kind of shoes is really important for bunion prevention.
 Having an uneven amount of pressure or rubbing on your toes can contribute to developing bunions in a big way.
-The best shoes for avoiding bunions have the following:
+The best shoes to prevent bunions have the following:

 - Instant comfort – When you slip your feet into a pair of shoes for the first time, you shouldn’t feel pinching or rubbing.
 You shouldn’t have to “break in” a pair of shoes for weeks or months.
 This puts stress on your feet, and even after the shoes have been worn for a while, they still may not be the ideal fit.
 Your shoes should feel sturdy, but comfortable.
-So, shop with instant comfort in mind.
+So, when you’re looking for shoes to prevent bunions shop with instant comfort in mind.

 - Size and fit – Make sure your shoes are the right length and width for your foot.
 Avoid tight, narrow or pointy shoes, and look for styles that can accommodate your instep.
 Your instep is the top of your foot and it shouldn’t be a struggle to slip your feet into a pair of shoes.
 Also, look for shoes with broad toe boxes to keep your toes from rubbing together, and soft soles to provide cushion and support.

 - Support – Arch supports help distribute pressure evenly anytime you’re on your feet, rather than putting it all on the balls or heels of your feet.
-Many shoes have a built-in arch support, but you may need to add an arch support insert for maximum comfort.
+From statement-making sneakers to vacation-ready sandals, many types of shoes have a built-in arch support.
+But if the shoes in your closet aren’t giving you enough support, you may need to add an arch support insert for maximum comfort.

 But what if you already have a bunion?
 Can simply changing your shoes help prevent bunions from getting worse?

 Once a bunion starts to form, it can’t be reversed.
-But the right shoes can help relieve foot pain so you can live your life.
+But the right shoes can help relieve foot pain so you can live your life and prevent the bunion from getting larger or becoming more advanced.
 The right shoes can also help alleviate pressure on your toe joint.
 But keep reading for more ways to help your feet.

 Also, if you’re going to wear heels try to keep the height under two inches to minimize pressure.
 Or look at adding wedges or block heels to your wardrobe since they are best at distributing weight.